Follow us on networks

 feeding, key to a good female and male microbiota

-A tip for your diet to promote a good microbiota is to consume basically vegetables, fruit and quality protein (fish, seafood, poultry, eggs and red meat).
+A tip for your diet to promote a good microbiota is to basically consume vegetables, fruit and quality protein (fish, seafood, poultry, eggs and red meat).

 You can also add some legumes and whole grains, seeds and nuts.

-This allows the regular reduction of bacteria such as Candida and other bacteria that cause vaginal infections.
+This allows for the regular reduction of bacteria such as Candida and other bacteria that cause vaginal infections.

 The consumption of fermented foods also has a good impact on the intestinal microbiota: sauerkraut, pickles, pickles, yogurt, kefir or kombucha tea.

-In this book they tell you clearly and it is a great guide to learn more about food and microbiota: Tell me what you eat and I'll tell you what bacteria you have
+In this book they tell you clearly and it is a great guide to learn more about food and microbiota: Tell me what you eat and I'll tell you what bacteria you have.

 Hygiene, key to the health of the microbiota

-Ventilation of the genitalia and the microbiota
+Ventilation of the genitals and the microbiota

 Try to wear cotton clothing, which is a breathable material, especially for underwear.